-- 6.11.1 Prohibition In accordance with Title IX (20 U.S.C. §1681, et seq.), and its regulations (34 C.F.R.
-Part 106), the Board strictly prohibits discrimination on the basis of sex or gender in its programs or activities, including sexual harassment, as defined by law and Board policy.
-Inquiries regarding the application of Title IX regulations may be referred to the Board's Title IX Coordinator, to the Assistant Secretary for Civil Rights of the U.S. Department of Education, or both.
+- 6.11.1 Prohibition In accordance with Title IX (20 U.S.C. §1681, et seq.), the Board strictly prohibits discrimination on the basis of sex or gender in its programs or activities, including sexual harassment, as defined by law and Board policy.
 Sexual harassment complaints should be filed and reviewed under the Board's student sexual harassment policy.
-All other complaints under Title IX will be filed and reviewed according to the Board's general complaint and grievance procedures. - 6.11.2 Title IX Coordinator The Superintendent is authorized and directed to designate a Title IX Coordinator, whose duties will include but not be limited to receiving and responding to Title IX inquiries and complaints, and compliance with regulations.
+All other complaints under Title IX will be filed and reviewed according to the Board's general complaint and grievance procedures. - 6.11.2 Title IX Coordinator The Superintendent is authorized and directed to designate a Title IX Coordinator, whose duties will include but not be limited to receiving and responding to Title IX inquiries and complaints.